rails/rails/guides/source/tuning_perf_for_deployment.md

 * How to configure important performance settings for Puma
 * How to begin performance testing your application settings

+This guide focuses on web servers, which are the primary performance-sensitive component of most web applications.
+Other components like background jobs and WebSockets can be tuned but won't be covered by this guide.

 More information about how to configure your application can be found in the [Configuration Guide](configuring.html).

 --------------------------------------------------------------------------------

 Choosing an Application Server
 ------------------------------

+Puma is Rails' default application server.
+It works well in most cases.
+In some cases, you may wish to change to another.

 An application server uses a particular concurrency method.
 For example Unicorn uses processes, Puma and Passenger are hybrid process- and thread-based concurrency, Thin uses EventMachine and Falcon uses Ruby Fibers.